Associate Professor Julia Erhart

 GPO Box 2100, Adelaide 5001, South Australia

-Julia Erhart is an internationally recognised feminist film scholar and expert in the fields of feminist, LGBTQ, and documentary media.
-She is author of three books, Gendering History on Screen: Women Filmmakers and Historical Films (IB Tauris/Bloomsbury 2018), Gillian Armstrong: popular, sensual & ethical cinema (Edinburgh UP 2020), and The Children’s Hour (McGill-Queens UP forthcoming 2023).
+Julia Erhart is an internationally recognised feminist film scholar and expert in the fields of feminist and LGBTQ-themed media.
+She is author of three books, Gendering History on Screen: Women Filmmakers and Historical Films (IB Tauris/Bloomsbury 2018), Gillian Armstrong: popular, sensual & ethical cinema (Edinburgh UP 2020), and The Children’s Hour (McGill-Queens UP 2024).

-Julia has produced substantial research on LGBTQ audiences and commercial media.
-Her newest book on The Children’s Hour, the first commercial American film to feature a lesbian character in a mainstream role, is forthcoming in 2023.
+Julia has produced substantial research on LGBTQ-themed media.
+Her newest book on The Children’s Hour (1961) explores the production, exhibition, and reception of the first commercial American film to feature a lesbian character in a mainstream role.

 Julia is the recipient of a grant from the Australian Academy of the Humanities (2016), a Citation for Outstanding Contribution to Student Learning from the Australian Office for Learning and Teaching (2014), and a Fulbright fellowship (2000).

 Julia is a nationally recognised teacher.
-In addition the OLT Citation, she has received the Vice-Chancellor's and the Faculty award for Excellence in Teaching (in 2012).
+In addition the OLT Citation, she received the Vice-Chancellor's award and the Faculty award for Excellence in Teaching in 2012 and, as a co-recipient, in 2023.
 Institutions Julia has taught at include the University of California (Santa Cruz), San Francisco State University, New York University, and Technische Universität Chemnitz.
 Born and raised in New York City, Julia worked for New Line Cinema, Paperjacks , and as a freelance film editor before becoming an academic.
 She lives in the Adelaide Hills.

 Qualifications